 Though it takes some getting used to, Ableton Live's clever workflow and integrated time, pitch, and tempo manipulation of audio makes it uniquely powerful.
 Now back in active development, it's a must-see...

 As a track-based DAW (Digital Audio Workstation, i.e. a MIDI and audio recorder/editor) guy, my first look at Ableton Live elicited from me a rather long-winded “huh?”
 It was familiar-looking, but at the same time not.
 However, befuddlement soon gave way to stark admiration for the program’s interface and abilities.

 I wrote the above paragraph five years ago.
 But while I admired Ableton, I kept going back to the DAWs with workflows I was familiar with such as Studio One, Cubase, Sonar, and even Mulab, even though they all irritated me in one way or another.
 I could just never get over the hump of Ableton’s unfamiliarity.
 A real shame, because now that I’m fully on board, for the first time in my recording life I’m free of DAW-envy.
-While I have a few nits with Ableton, I’m no longer tempted by others.
-At least for the creative stage.
+I have a few nits with Ableton, but I’m no longer tempted by others.
+At least for the creative process.

 Why?
 Three reasons: workflow, simplicity, and a resizable interface.
 Ableton Live, now at version 9.6, is by far the simplest DAW to navigate and record with—once you know what you’re doing.
 It’s not necessarily intuitive to those coming from other DAWs, which is why it took me so long to get with the program.
 However, the program’s methods make so much sense once I find them, I never have to struggle to remember where something is or how to use it.